scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Latency

-The latency information will be comprised of  main parts:
+The latency information will be comprised of three main parts:

 - The inter-AS latency between the egress interface and the ingress interface of the AS the PCB will be propagated to